AdobeDocs/campaign-classic.en/help/configuration/using/schema/attribute.md

 * **dbEnum (string)**: receives the internal name of a "closed" enumeration.
 The enumeration values must be defined in the `<srcschema>`.
 * **defOnDuplicate (boolean)**: if this attribute is activated, when a record is duplicated the default value (defined in @default) is automatically reapplied to the record.
 * **default (string)**: lets you define the value of the default field (call to a function, default value).
 This attribute receives an XTK expression.
 * **desc (string)**: lets you insert a description of the attribute.
-This description is displayed in the status bar of the interface.
+This description is used to understand what is the element and what it is being used for.
+You can display it in the form.
 * **edit (string)**: this attribute specifies the type of input which will be used in the form linked to the schema.
 * **enum (string)**: receives the name of the enumeration linked to the field.
 The enumeration can be inserted into the same schema or into a remote schema.
 * **expr (string)**: defines a field precalculation expression.
 This attribute receives an Xpath or an XTK expression.